 The Heart Sutra, associated throughout the world with the Bodhisattva Kuan Shi Yin, is chanted in many different styles; some fast, some slow, some with accompaniment, some not.
 In this version of the Sutra, Kuan Shih Yin is referred to as Kanjizai.
-Karida El Morro Sangha in New Mexico, USA, typically chants it slowly with pauses between phrases (where you see the double slashes representing drum beats in the following text represent pauses for drum beats.
+The double slashes in the following text represent pauses for drum beats.
 Individuals demonstrate a considerable diversity in their chanting which can lead to a richness in group practice.
 If your speakers are on you are hearing one style of chanting the Heart Sutra while the text scrolls across the page.
 (The complete text is printed below)

 OM MAKA HAN NYA HA RA MITTA SHIN GYO//

 KAN JI ZAI BO SATSU GYO // JIN HAN NYA HA RA MITTA//